-My new membership (the Profitable Membership Club) will foster movements.
+My new membership, the Scaling Deep Society, will foster movements.
 It will help people believe in themselves and others, while bringing everyone who wants to go with them to new levels of impact.

-The Club will help member develop all the business foundations to grow a thriving membership site, even if they start small, by helping them:
+The Society will help member develop all the business foundations to grow a thriving membership site, even if they start small, by helping them:

 - Design the model that’ll meet their revenue goals & fit with other offers

 - Determine the structure that complements their zone of genius